UNITED NATIONS: SERVICE VISIBILITY

 SERVICE BLUEPRINT WORKSHOPS

-To verify my understanding of the problems and go deeper into how the IMT operates, I proposed using a service blueprint as the analysis method.
-It would create visibility across the full service flow, identify weaknesses holistically, and get the whole team aligned.
+To verify my understanding and go deeper into how the IMT operates, I proposed using a service blueprint as the analysis method.
+It would create visibility across the full service flow and identify weaknesses holistically.

-I led a remote workshop with a team of four on Miro, mapping the user journey, touchpoints, frontstage and backstage actions, partners, and critical moments — from Aware all the way to Leave.
+I led remote workshops with a team of four on Miro, mapping the user journey, touchpoints, frontstage and backstage actions, partners, and critical moments — from Aware all the way to Leave.

 INSIGHTS